-Sudoku is a Japanese puzzle in which you have to write numbers according to a certain algorithm (so that they do not repeat vertically, horizontally, or diagonally).
-Simple Sudoku contains 3x3 cells where you have to fill in the missing numbers.
-Complex Sudokus can contain 6*6, 9*9 or more cells.
+Sudoku is a Japanese puzzle where you have to write numbers according to a certain algorithm (so that they don't repeat vertically, horizontally, or diagonally).
+In a simple Sudoku, you have to fill in the missing numbers in 3x3 cells.
+Complex Sudokus can have more than three rows and columns, with as many as 6x6, 9x9, or more cells.

 - Vertical numbers cannot be repeated;